linode/docs/docs/guides/web-servers/nginx/using-openresty/index.md

 1. Follow our [Setting Up and Securing a Compute Instance](/docs/guides/set-up-and-secure/) guide to update your system.
 You may also wish to set the timezone, configure your hostname, create a limited user account, and harden SSH access.

 {{< note >}}
-This guide is written for a non-root user.
+The steps in this guide are written for non-root users.
 Commands that require elevated privileges are prefixed with `sudo`.
-If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/guides/linux-users-and-groups/) guide.
+If you’re not familiar with the `sudo` command, see the [Linux Users and Groups](/docs/guides/linux-users-and-groups/) guide.
 {{< /note >}}

 ## What Is OpenResty?

 [OpenResty](https://openresty.org/en/) is a web server platform that extends on NGINX.
 OpenResty includes its own enhanced version of NGINX along with an enhanced LuaJIT compiler.
 And it comes prepackaged with a selection of NGINX modules and Lua libraries for enhanced web application hosting.

-OpenResty has been designed ready-made for scaling web applications.
-The collection of included features give you an easier path to scaling your server and adding dynamic services and gateways.
+OpenResty has been designed and ready-made for scaling web applications.
+The collection of included features gives you an easier path to scaling your server and adding dynamic services and gateways.

 ### OpenResty vs NGINX vs Apache: What Are the Differences?